smithkerrin01/Tidy-Data-Project/CodeBook.md

 featureVariable -- 28
   * Mean and standard deviation feature variables.
+The variables were cleaned by removing all hyphens and parens, and capitalizing 'mean' and 'std'.

 		tBodyAccMeanX
  		tBodyAccMeanY